Shubham1204/SpaceInvader/README.md

 # SpaceInvader
-Space Invader game similar to that released in 1978
+Space Invader game is similar to that released in 1978